Nimbin Roadworks

 The roads in lismore council area are so bad that the council ought to be referred to the ICAC, disbanded and absorbed by a council like Tweed who apparently can manage their budget and have nice roads despite getting the same amount of rain.
 Why don’t you tell people the reasons why one road is priority over the next before you arbitrarily decide it needs fixing.
 I heard none of the councillors have pot holes in their roads.... wonder why.
 You should be ashamed of yourselves.

-Adrian asked almost 3 years ago
+Adrian asked over 3 years ago

 Hi Adrian,